 What is the difference between TM and SM symbols?

-Both TM and SM symbols serve the same purpose: providing notice that a owner considers a particular mark to be proprietary.
+Both TM and SM symbols serve the same purpose: providing notice that an owner considers a particular mark to be proprietary.
 When a mark is used in connection with services, the mark is technically called a service mark.
-So, the SM symbol is appropriate for marks used in connection with offering services while the TM symbol is appropriate for marks used in connection with goods.
+So the SM symbol can be applied to marks for services while the TM symbol can be applied to marks for goods.